tittooin/tittoos-toolbox-hub/README.md

 ### Email Setup (Contact Forms)
 - Environment variables (Pages → Settings → Environment variables):
   - `RESEND_API_KEY`: your Resend API key (required).
-  - `RESEND_FROM`: an allowed sender (optional; e.g., `notifications@tittoos.online`).
+  - `RESEND_FROM`: an allowed sender (optional; e.g., `notifications@axevora.com`).
 - Function endpoint: form submissions POST to `/api/send-email` (Cloudflare Pages Function).
 - Sender domain: if using a custom `RESEND_FROM`, verify the domain in Resend; otherwise the default `onboarding@resend.dev` works until verification.
 - Testing:
-  - After deploy, submit the forms at `https://tittoos.online/contact`.
+  - After deploy, submit the forms at `https://axevora.com/contact`.
-  - Emails are delivered to `admin@tittoos.online`.
+  - Emails are delivered to `admin@axevora.com`.
 If you use Cloudflare Email Routing, confirm the forward target inbox.
   - Check Cloudflare Logs/Analytics if you need to trace function requests.

 ---